+D. Master of Science in Technology thesis 30 ECTS

 The Cryptography specialisation track offers a solid background on classical and modern aspects of mathematical cryptography.
 A deep understanding is developed on modern symmetric and asymmetric cryptosystems.
-Students are provided with a strong academic education to proceed in the post-graduate studies as well as to work as a cyber security expert in the IT sector
+Students are provided with strong academic education to proceed in the post-graduate studies as well as to work as cyber security experts in the IT sector.

 The Master's thesis in the Cryptography specialisation track focuses on the mathematical aspects of cryptosystems and cyber security in general.
 In what follows, some possible topics for the Master's thesis are listed:

 • public-key cryptosystems